patrikx3/onenote/README.md

 ## Snap

-The main source is the `AppImage`, so, the themes are not implemented.
+The main source installer is the `AppImage`, so, the themes are not implemented (the main menus).
 If you want the themes to be implemented (dark vs light), I suggest using the `AppImage` as it supports the themes natively.
+Besides, the auto self update function is not implemented in `Snap`, only in `AppImage` version.

 [![LINK](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/p3x-onenote#cory-non-external)